LSUHSC-CAIPP-Core-B/CoreSystemsApp/README.md

 # Order Form Automation
-Web App to manage systems in Bioinformatics and Modeling Cores A and B.
+Web App to manage systems in Bioinformatics and Modeling Cores B and C.

 ## Setup
 Install requirements with